techguybiswa/frontend-challenge/README.md

 # Product Engineer Front-End Challenge

 This challenge includes coding, an analytics design question, and a database evaluation task.

 Whilst we are looking for a front-end focused developer, as a small team we are realistically sharing the load on all applications.
 So the final task is meant to assess how you think about data-intensive systems - it does not use any specific database technology.

 For the coding & analytics design question, we have a basic News Reader: A pair of applications that serve up a front-end, written in [Vue.js](https://vuejs.org/), and a backend written in Node.js using the [Serverless Framework](https://serverless.com/).
 They allow a reader to see the latest UK news and search for articles by keywords.

-The main backend endpoint is the `/articles` endpoint, which can return the [top headlines](https://newsapi.org/docs/endpoints/top-headlines) or results based on a query of ["everything"](https://newsapi.org/docs/endpoints/everything).
-It is a POST request that takes the type (`headlines` or `search`), along with the query body (uses `country` for headlines, and `q` for the search).

-The front-end pings the endpoint, loads the data accordingly and renders it for the reader on the homepage.

 For the database evaluation task, there are 3 questions are in the included [DB-Task.md](DB-Task.md) file, and they are centred on an event registration system.